Count Manfred von Clary-Aldringen: Later life

-On February 12, 1928 count Manfred von Clary-und-Aldringen died in his Salzburg residence of Schoss Herrnau (Herrnau Castle).
+On February 12, 1928, Count Manfred von Clary-und-Aldringen died in his Salzburg residence of Schoss Herrnau (Herrnau Castle).

 Count Clary und Aldringen is widely seen as a modernizer and has been regarded as both one of the most prominent statesman of the end of the Austro-Hungarian Empire and a symbol of the influence of the Austro-Hungarian high nobility in politics at the turn of the 19th century.

-He has also been well known for successfully fighting Tuberculosis when he was President of the Austrian Red Cross in Kronland.
+He is also well known for having successfully fought tuberculosis when he was president of the Austrian Red Cross in Cisleithania.